 During all these years, I’ve received many a resume from many a communications college graduate.
 I’ve read them.
 I’ve listened to their tapes.
 And I always say the same thing and ask the same question: “Yeah great but, what have you done?”
 At the same time, I’ve worked with many interns, both college students and people who just walked off the street wanting to learn.
 80% of them have gone on to work in the business.
 Why?
 Because they did something!
 They were learning from someone in the business, at the station.
 We call it the real world.
 These people got a chance to write, produce and voice spots on a real radio station.
 They received real experience!
 When they presented their resumes and were asked, “What have you done?”
 They had an answer.

 Which brings me back to my original statement: College is a waste of time and money.
 You want to do something with you life?
 You want to be somebody?
-There's one sure fine way to reach that goal: apprentice (extern) yourself with a pro.
+There’s one sure fine way to reach that goal: become an extern and get an unpaid externship with a pro.

-Apprentice, Familiar sounding work, right?
-I guess the first image that comes to mind is "The sorcerer's Apprentice."
+Familiar sounding work, right?
+I guess the first image that comes to mind is “The Sorcerer’s Apprentice.”
 Remember that episode from Fantasia, the Disney film with Mickey Mouse and the walking brooms?
-The idea of an "apprentice" has been around for centuries.
+The idea of an “extern” (extern) has been around for centuries.
 Think about it.
 Could there be any better way to learn than watching and being taught by a pro in his own environment?
 It is this basic concept that is the foundation for everything that Radio Connection stands for and wants to achieve.